Great Information

 Emergency Economic Injury Grant

-These grants provide an emergency advance of up to $10,000 to small businesses, and most private nonprofits harmed by COVID-19.
+These grants provide an emergency advance of up to $10,000 to small businesses and most private nonprofits harmed by COVID-19.
 The Emergency Economic Injury Grants are available from January 31, 2020 – December 31, 2020.

 To access the Emergency Economic Injury Grant, you must first apply for an Economic Injury Disaster Loan (EIDL).
-Once you have applied for an EIDL, you can request for an advance, which is to be paid out to your business within three days of applying for an SBA Economic Injury Disaster Loan.
+Once you have applied for an EIDL, you can request an advance, which is to be paid out to your business within three days of applying for an SBA Economic Injury Disaster Loan.
 The advance does not need to be repaid under any circumstances.
 The advance may be used for the following:

-- Keeping employees on the payroll
+• Keeping employees on the payroll

-- Paying for sick leave
+• Paying for sick leave

-- Meeting increased production costs due to supply chain disruptions
+• Meeting increased production costs due to supply chain disruptions

-- Paying for business obligations, including debts, rent, and mortgage payments
+• Paying for business obligations, including debts, rent, and mortgage payments

 Economic Injury Disaster Loans

-Economic Injury Disaster Loans (EIDLs) are lower interest loans of up to $2 million, with principal and interest deferment available for up to four years.
+Economic Injury Disaster Loans (EIDLs) are lower-interest loans of up to $2 million, with principal and interest deferment available for up to four years.
 These are aimed at providing businesses with relief and economic security.
 EIDLs are available to pay for expenses, like payroll and operations, that could have been paid for, had COVID-19 not occurred.

 Who is Eligible for an Economic Injury Disaster Loan or Emergency Economic Injury Grant?